-- Keep your baby awake for at least a full hour prior to your session.
+- If possible, try to keep your baby awake for at least a full hour prior to your session.
 If they fall asleep just before arrival, that's ok.
 The key is to make them want to sleep during their photo session.

 - Feed/nurse your baby just before arriving.
 There will be breaks for feeding during the session, but arriving fully fed and ready to go will ensure baby is sleepy enough to get the poses and photos needed.
 'Milk drunk' babies make the best models.

 - If driving for a long distance before your session, plan ahead so there's enough time to feed the baby before you arrive.
-Also try to keep them awake as much as possible during the drive so they'll want to sleep once you get there.
+Also try to keep them awake if possible during the drive so they'll want to sleep once you get there.

 - Remove tighter fitting clothing that will leave a mark in baby's skin about a half hour before the session.
 Keep diapers loose enough so they don't leave a mark but of course, tight enough so there are no accidents.

-- Bring pacifiers, if you use them.
-If you have a heartbeat bear or lambie, or any other type of sound machine you use to get your baby to sleep, please bring it.
+- Pacifiers make posing much much easier as babies suck to soothe themselves.
+Used just for the short duration of the photo session, it's highly unlikely it will have any affect on your nursing relationship if you're breastfeeding.
+If you have a heartbeat bear or lambie, or any other type of sound machine you use to get your baby to sleep at home, please bring it.

-- Baby will be naked for almost all the photos but if you have a special outfit you want a photo of him or her in, please bring it, but no more than one please, as repeated outfit changes can be upsetting to little ones.
+- Baby will be naked for many of the photos but if you have a special outfit you want a photo of him or her in, please bring it, but no more than one please, as repeated outfit changes can be upsetting to little ones.

 - Preparing parents: